 The IRP is the most common tax permit, but there may be several others you need before you’re ready.
 The IFTA is another very popular tax permit, similar to the IRP.
 The International Fuel Tax Agreement is another agreement between the states and Canada.
 Unlike the IRP, which only deals with certain jurisdictions, the IFTA deals with the whole country equally.
 If you need the IRP, you’ll likely also need the IFTA as well.
 They are separate agreements that have separate tax permits and fees.

 The Heavy Vehicle Use Tax, HVUT, or more commonly known as the Form 2290, is another tax permit.
 This is for heavy vehicles that have a gross weight of more than 55,000 pounds.
-This tax permit helps wear and tear on roads from the nature of these types of vehicles.
+This tax permit helps repair wear and tear on roads from the nature of these types of vehicles.

 How do I register with the IRP?

 Registration is easy with IRP registration Services.
 All you have to do is fill in your vehicle and company information and we’ll take care of the rest.
-No more calculating costs, or rifling through tax codes.
-We got everything you need with live agents to support you through every step of the process.
+No more calculating costs or rifling through tax codes.
+We have everything you need with live agents to support you through every step of the process.
 They can easily get you registered and let you know what other permits your truck may need.
 Just submit your company information on our HOME PAGE and information about your vehicle, and we’ll handle all of the legwork.
 To apply to any of these tax permits you’ll need a valid DOT Number.
 Or you can call today at (888) 202-4927 and one of our tax permit experts can help you today.